2020 Rose Festival Postponed

 Do you need Adobe Reader?
 Get it for FREE:

-The Portland Rose Festival — in cooperation with the City of Portland and TriMet — will be offering handicap-accessible seating in two locations along the Grand Floral Parade route.
+The Portland Rose Festival — in cooperation with the City of Portland and TriMet – offers accessible seating along the Grand Floral Parade route.

 Oregon Convention Center (777 NE Martin Luther King Jr. Boulevard)

-All Handicap-accessible parade-line seating in this reserved area at the south end of the Oregon Convention Center property has been filled.
-For those who have already requested handicap seating, your passes will be mailed to you in late May.
+Passes are available for individuals and their caretakers who need accommodations to enjoy the parade.
+Reserved seats and a wheelchair-accessible area can be found at the south end of the Oregon Convention Center.
+For those who have already requested ADA seating, your passes will be mailed to you in late May.
 Chairs will be provided and outside food and beverages are permitted.
-If you have questions, please contact Kate Schiewe at gro.l1496121553avits1496121553efeso1496121553r@set1496121553ak1496121553 or 503.227.2681.
-Please note that parking is NOT included — arrival by TriMet is encouraged.
+If you have questions, please contact Kate Schiewe at gro.l1601225851avits1601225851efeso1601225851r@set1601225851ak1601225851 or 503.227.2681.
+Please note that parking is NOT included but can be purchased for $12 in the OCC garage — arrival by TriMet is encouraged.

 East side of SW Broadway between Yamhill & Morrison

-Priority seating for the disabled and elderly is available on a first-come first-served basis on parade morning along Broadway at Pioneer Courthouse Square.
+Accessible seating is available on a first-come-first-served basis on parade morning along Broadway at Pioneer Courthouse Square.
 Guests must bring their own chairs or blankets to sit on, chairs will not be provided.
 Arrival by MAX light rail to the Pioneer Courthouse Square stop is encouraged.